 Neurology and Neurosurgery

-How speech therapy can help people with Parkinson’s disease
+Can speech therapy help with Parkinson’s disease?

 What is Parkinson’s disease?

-Parkinson’s disease causes trembling of hands, arms, legs, jaw and face and poor balance and coordination.
+Parkinson’s disease causes trembling of hands, arms, legs, jaw and face, and poor balance and coordination.
 As symptoms worsen, individuals may have difficulty chewing, swallowing or speaking, talking or walking.

 How does Parkinson’s disease affect speech?

-Dysarthria is a combination of impairments in articulation, speech rate, timbre or resonance, and volume.
+Dysarthria is a combination of impairments in articulation, speech rate, timbre or resonance and volume.
 Someone with dysarthria from Parkinson’s disease may lack emphasis and emotion, speak in a low volume, sound muffled or trail off.

 Finally, a relatively smaller group of people with Parkinson’s disease may experience cognitive changes that impact memory, planning and word retrieval.